bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 ### What Happens During Meiosis?
 How do sex cells end up with half the number of chromosomes as body cells?
 The answer to this question is a form of cell division called meiosis.
-Meiosis (my cm sis) is the process by which the number of chromosomes is reduced by half as sex cells form.
+Meiosis is the process by which the number of chromosomes is reduced by half as sex cells form.
 You can trace the events of meiosis in Figure 3.
 Here, the parent cell has four chromosomes arranged in two pairs. **During meiosis, the chromosome pairs separate into two different cells.
 The sex cells that form